Table of Contents

 What causes blepharospasm?

 Blepharospasm is caused by abnormal brain function in the part of your brain that controls muscles.
 Doctors aren’t sure why this happens.
-Symptoms can be triggered by something as minor as stress and being overly tired.
-Or they could be triggered by a neurological condition.
-Such conditions would include Tourette syndrome or Parkinson’s disease.
+Symptoms can be triggered by stress and being overly tired.
+Or they could be triggered by a neurological condition, including Tourette syndrome or Parkinson’s disease.
 Some medicines can make blepharospasm worse.
-Be sure to tell your doctor about any medicines you are taking.
+Be sure to tell your doctor about any medicines you’re taking.

 How is blepharospasm diagnosed?

-Your doctor will examine you and ask about your symptoms.
+Your doctor will examine your eye and ask about your symptoms.
 He or she will ask you about your medical history.
-If he or she suspects your eyelid twitching is caused by anything more than stress or being tired, they may refer you to a specialist for a neurological exam.
+If he or she suspects your eyelid twitching is caused by anything more than stress or being tired, you may be referred to a for a neurological exam.
 Such an exam might include imaging tests of your brain and eyes.
 These could include X-ray, magnetic resonance imaging (MRI), or computed tomography (CT) scans.
 These scans allow doctors to look inside your body.